Understanding Food Traceability System

 Below you can find brief descriptions of these systems.

 In country-level practices, where the authority centrally manages traceability, stakeholders have specific roles.
 When stakeholders share traceability data of their roles with the central system, their responsibilities are terminated.
 Turkey, Brazil, Russia, and European Union countries have started to implement this type of traceability system for the pharmaceutical industry.

 The authority sets the rule for traceability and motivates the market.
 In these systems, each stakeholder is responsible for traceability in their area of responsibility.
 From time to time, the authority may also set rules for establishing verification services for manufacturers for product verification.
 Traceability in the U.S. pharmaceutical market is this type of implementation.
 Blockchain implementations are gaining popularity day by day in distributed systems.

-Specializing in traceability, VISIOTT is a technology company with a variety of products and industrial background that can provide added value to your projects.
-It designs and manufactures the serialization equipment needed in your food traceability projects according to the requirements of the food, industry.
-There are software solutions at Level 2, Level 3, and Level 4 that manage the traceability data of the equipment produced by VISIOTT.
+Specializing in traceability, VISIOTT TPS is a technology company with a variety of products and industrial background that can provide added value to your projects.
+It designs and manufactures the serialization equipment needed in your food traceability system projects according to the requirements of the food, industry.
+There are software solutions at Level 2, Level 3, and Level 4 that manage the traceability data of the equipment produced by VISIOTT TPS.
 It also provides project management and consultancy, revision of quality certificates, and after-sales support activities from its structure without using any third-party suppliers.

 To get to know VISIOTT TPS’s end-to-end traceability solutions better and get information, you can contact our sales team by filling out the form below.